To-Fujita/Babylon.js_3D_Graphics/README.md

 # Babylon.js_3D_Graphics
 Babylon.js is one of 3D graphic engine using a JavaScript library for HTML5.
 I had tried to create some 3D graphics by using Babylon.js.
-I would like to hope to be of help as a reference for beginners.
+I hope it helps as a reference for beginners.
 ## Description
 This document describes how to create the 3D graphics by using Babylon.js for beginners.
 ## Demo